 The ingredient list for these jalapeno poppers is pretty simple – jalapenos, goat cheese, ricotta cheese, Parmesan cheese, and bacon.
 Seriously you just can’t go wrong with any of those and put together, they are amazing.

 Start by cutting the jalapenos in half lengthwise.
 The real heat of the jalapenos is in the ribs and the seeds.
 I removed both because my husband doesn’t like his poppers to spicy.
 But if you want to add real heat, leave part of the ribs and the seeds in the peppers.
 Once all the peppers are sliced, set them aside to make the filling.

-This filling is a little different from the usual cream cheese filling found in jalapeno poppers, but it's absolutely delicious.
-Mix together the three cheeses with crumbled bacon.
-You can season with salt and pepper, you like, but I didn't add any.
+This filling is slightly different from the usual cream cheese filling found in jalapeno poppers, but it’s delicious.
+Mix the three kinds of cheese with crumbled bacon.
+You can season with salt and pepper, if you like, but I didn’t add any.

-Use a spoon to stuff the cheese filling in to the peppers.
-It doesn't take much and the filling goes a very long way.
-I had about 10 peppers to fill and had a lot of the cheese filling leftover.
+Use a spoon to stuff the cheese filling into the peppers.
+It doesn’t take much, and the filling goes a very long way.
+I had about ten peppers to fill and had a lot of the cheese filling left over.
 This recipe will make plenty for a crowd.

-When the cheese is browned, the jalapeno poppers are read to eat!
+When the cheese is browned, the jalapeno poppers are ready to eat!
 They are best when served warm.
 Sprinkle more crumbled bacon on top before serving, if desired.

 - About 10-15 jalapeno peppers